Rugby League World Cup 'threatened'

 Last updated on .From the section Rugby League

-There are "significant challenges that threaten" the Rugby League World Cup being staged as scheduled later this year, organisers have admitted.
+Organisers say there are "significant challenges that threaten" the Rugby League World Cup being staged as scheduled and will decide within days if it will go ahead later this year.

-Australia and New Zealand have pulled out of the tournament, to be hosted in England, citing "player welfare and safety concerns" related to Covid-19.
+Australia and New Zealand pulled out of the event citing "player welfare and safety concerns" related to Covid-19.

-Jon Dutton, chief executive of the event, says "further urgent discussions" are needed.
+Jon Dutton, chief executive of the tournament in England, says "further urgent discussions" are needed.

 Following an emergency meeting of the event's board on Wednesday, Dutton said it will explore what appetite there is to go ahead as planned with the event, which is scheduled to kick off in October.